Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Introduction

-A drawing class that was introduced by Arroyo, Richter, and Sunohara~\cite{ars-2021-edcgap} and that is of special interest for this work is the class of \emph{pseudospherical drawings}.
-These are pseudocircular drawings with the additional property that every edge of the drawing intersects every pseudocircle of the underlying arrangement at most once.
-Stated differently, a pseudospherical drawing $\mathcal{D}$ of a graph $G$ is a simple drawing in which every edge $e$ is contained in a simple closed curve $\gamma_e$ such that \begin{enumerate} \item the only two vertices of $\mathcal{D}$ on $\gamma_e$ are the end-vertices of $e$, \item for any two edges $e\neq f$ the curves $\gamma_e$ and $\gamma_f$ intersect in exactly two crossing points, and \item $\gamma_e$ intersects every edge $f\neq e$ of $\mathcal{D}$ at most once, either in a crossing or in an end-vertex. \end{enumerate}
+Generalizing the latter, a drawing class that was recently introduced by Arroyo, Richter, and Sunohara~\cite{ars-2021-edcgap} and is of special interest for this work is the class of \emph{pseudospherical drawings}.
+These are simple drawings $\mathcal{D}$ in which every edge $e$ is contained in a simple closed curve $\gamma_e$ such that \begin{enumerate} \item the only two vertices of $\mathcal{D}$ on $\gamma_e$ are the end-vertices of $e$, \item for any two edges $e \neq f$ the curves $\gamma_e$ and $\gamma_f$ intersect in exactly two crossing points, and \item $\gamma_e$ intersects every edge $f\neq e$ of $\mathcal{D}$ at most once, either in a crossing or in an end-vertex. \end{enumerate} The idea behind these three properties is that they combinatorially generalize \emph{spherical drawings}, where the vertices are points on the sphere and the edges are geodesics.

-In this work we introduce a new class of simple drawings, which we call \emph{separable~drawings}.
-These are all simple drawings that fulfill Properties~\ref{ps:endvtcs} and~\ref{ps:onecrossing} of pseudospherical drawings (but not necessarily Property~\ref{ps:pc}).
-Separable drawings can also be seen as \enquote{locally pseudospherical} because locally for every edge, they look like pseudospherical drawings, but the curves $\gamma_e$ and $\gamma_f$ of different edges $e$ and $f$ of $\mathcal{D}$ may interact arbitrarily.
-This additional freedom gives the advantage that for recognizing separable drawings, it is sufficient to independently find a curve for each edge of the drawing.
-That is, we do not have to consider the set of potential such curves for all edges simultaneously, which can be relevant from a computational point of view.
-Moreover, we show that it is a real additional freedom in the sense that the class of separable drawings is strictly larger than the one of pseudospherical drawings.
+Further generalizing pseudospherical drawings, we introduce a new class of simple drawings which we call \emph{separable drawings}.
+These are all simple drawings that fulfill Properties~\ref{ps:endvtcs} and~\ref{ps:onecrossing} of pseudospherical drawings, but not necessarily Property~\ref{ps:pc}.
+Separable drawings can also be seen as \enquote{locally pseudospherical} because locally for every edge, they behave like pseudospherical drawings, but the non-edge parts of curves $\gamma_e$ and $\gamma_f$ for different edges $e$ and $f$ in $\mathcal{D}$ may interact arbitrarily.
+This additional freedom gives the advantage that for recognizing separable drawings, it is sufficient to find a curve for each edge of the drawing independently.
+That is, we do not have to consider the set of potential curves for all edges simultaneously, which can be relevant from a computational point of view.
+Moreover, we show that it is in fact additional freedom in the sense that the class of separable drawings is strictly larger than the one of pseudospherical drawings.

-Note that pseudocircular drawings are all simple drawings that fulfill Properties~\ref{ps:endvtcs} and~\ref{ps:pc} of the definition of pseudospherical drawings.
-Hence the class of pseudospherical drawings is the intersection of the classes of separable and pseudocircular drawings.